-Each movie hones in on a specific yet universal part of motherhood familiar to mamas the world over — from the surprises of a new baby to the challenges of raising an angsty tween — then mines it for laughs and poignant pauses.
-And if watching something a Mother’s Day movie like that doesn’t sound incredibly therapeutic this Mother’s Day, what does?
+specific yet universal part of motherhood familiar to mamas the world over — from the surprises of a new baby to the challenges of raising an angsty tween — then mine it for laughs and poignant pauses.
+And if watching something a Mother’s Day movie like that doesn’t sound incredibly therapeutic this holiday, what does?

 So pop some popcorn, grab some Junior Mints, and snuggle in for a little screen time that’s all about the all too familiar #momlife.

-If this movie sounds on the nose for this list, you’re right.
-In this star-studded film (see: Jason Sudeikis, Julia Roberts, Kate Hudson, and Jennifer Aniston) a series of parents find themselves navigating a host of issues that all come to a head on, naturally, Mother’s Day.
+If this movie sounds a little too on the nose for this list, you’re right.
+In this star-studded film (see: Jason Sudeikis, Julia Roberts, Kate Hudson, and Jennifer Aniston) a series of parents find themselves navigating a host of issues that all come to a head on, naturally,

 A tale of two mothers is interwoven in this quirky classic as young Juno must reveal to her parents that she’s pregnant.
-How her own mother reacts and how she navigates the pregnancy as a high schooler is as touching as it is devastatingly poignant.
+How her own mother reacts and how Juno navigates her pregnancy as a high schooler is as touching as it is devastatingly poignant.
 And how she has to make the brave decision to let someone else mother her baby is just as powerful.
 It doesn’t matter if you had a child at 16 or 36, the themes in the cult classic

 Few movies are closer to Southerners' hearts than

 , and for good reason.
 In this 1989 ensemble film, a group of Southern women, whose lives revolve around a local beauty parlor, help one another handle the trials and tribulations of parenting with a healthy dose of snark and support.
 A Mother’s Day movie for the ages, it’s full of humor and heartache.
 When M'Lynn’s (Sally Field) daughter Shelby Eatenton (Julia Roberts) ends up in a coma on life support after undergoing a kidney transplant and later dies, well, let’s just say, we hope you have some Kleenex on hand.
 Steel Magnolias Stream Steel Magnolias on Hulu.
 8 Parent Trap (1961)

 You can’t include a list about motherhood without the 1961 classic